Atlamillias/DearPyPixl/README.md

  - Python 3.11 x64 (or newer)
  - Dear PyGui 1.9 (installed automatically)

 *Dear PyPixl is available on all platforms already supported by Dear PyGui.
-Support for 32-bit systems and Raspberry Pi OS is *loosely* supported, but requires building Dear PyGui from the source.
+Availability for 32-bit systems and Raspberry Pi OS is *loosely* supported, but requires building Dear PyGui from the source.
 Please visit their [wiki](https://github.com/hoffstadt/DearPyGui/wiki) for more information.

 ## Installation